Outer Strong Blocking Sets: Outer Strong Blocking Sets and Outer Minimal Codes

 \begin{remark} Note that if there exists $j$ such that $\mI_j$ is not minimal, then $(\mI_1,\ldots,\mI_N)\square \mC$ is not necessarily minimal.
 For instance, let $\F_4=\F_2(\alpha)$ with $\alpha^2=\alpha+1$ and consider $\mC=\mS_4(2)\subseteq \F_4^5$.
 Let $\mI$ be the whole space $\F_2^2$, which is not minimal.
 Then a generator matrix for $\mI\square \mC$ is given by

-Clearly, $\mI\square \mC$ is not minimal, since the first two rows of its generator matrix have non-intersecting support. \end{remark}
+Clearly, $\mI\square \mC$ is not minimal, since the first two rows of its generator matrix have nonintersecting support. \end{remark}

-In the following we characterize outer minimal codes in term of support of their codewords, in the same way as it is done for minimal codes.
-We first define the concept of \emph{outer minimal codeword}.
+In the following we characterize outer minimal codes in terms of the supports of their codewords, in the same way as it is defined for minimal codes.
+We first introduce the concept of \emph{outer minimal codeword}.

 \begin{definition} Let $\mC$ be an $[N,K]_{q^h}$ code.
-A nonzero codeword $c\in \mC\subseteq \F_{q^h}^N$ is called \textbf{($q$-)outer minimal}, if, for all $c'\in \mC$, \
+A nonzero codeword $c\in \mC\subseteq \F_{q^h}^N$ is called ($q$-)\textbf{outer minimal} if, for all $c'\in \mC$, \

 \end{definition}

 \begin{proposition} An $[N,K]_{q^h}$ code $\mC$ is outer minimal if and only if all its nonzero codewords are outer minimal. \end{proposition}